xlladdins/xll/docs/Excel4Macros/ELSE.IF.md

 **ELSE.IF**(**logical\_test**)

-Logical\_test    is a logical value that ELSE.IF uses to determine what functions to carry out next---that is, where to branch.
+Logical\_test    is a logical value that ELSE.IF uses to determine what functions to carry out next—that is, where to branch.

--   If logical\_test is TRUE, Microsoft Excel carries out the functions
+  - > If logical\_test is TRUE, Microsoft Excel carries out the
-    > between the ELSE.IF function and the next ELSE.IF, ELSE, or END.IF
+    > functions between the ELSE.IF function and the next ELSE.IF, ELSE,
-    > function.
+    > or END.IF function.

--   If logical\_test is FALSE, Microsoft Excel immediately branches to
+  - > If logical\_test is FALSE, Microsoft Excel immediately branches to
     > the next ELSE.IF, ELSE, or END.IF function.

 >

 **Remarks**

--   ELSE.IF must be entered in a cell by itself.
+  - > ELSE.IF must be entered in a cell by itself.

--   Logical\_test will always be evaluated, even if the ELSE.IF section
+  - > Logical\_test will always be evaluated, even if the ELSE.IF
-    > is not reached (due to a previous IF or ELSE.IF logical\_test
+    > section is not reached (due to a previous IF or ELSE.IF
-    > evaluating to TRUE).
-For this reason, you should not use formulas
+    > logical\_test evaluating to TRUE).
+For this reason, you should not
-    > that carry out actions for logical\_test.
-If you need to base the
+    > use formulas that carry out actions for logical\_test.
+If you need
-    > ELSE.IF condition on the return value of a formula that carries
+    > to base the ELSE.IF condition on the return value of a formula
-    > out an action, use the form \"ELSE, IF(logical\_test), and
+    > that carries out an action, use the form "ELSE, IF(logical\_test),
-    > END.IF\" in place of \"ELSE.IF(logical\_test).\"
+    > and END.IF" in place of "ELSE.IF(logical\_test)."

 >